paztronomer/domeflat_calibrations/README.md

-# flat_wise
-# ex:bergamota (*devel*)
-té con bergamota, backups de devel
+# Codes for dome flat analysis, using Discrete Wavelet Transform

-Scripts for Discrete Wavelet Transform to be used in dome flats, to deal with crosstalk, and auxiliary for this two main tasks.
+Scripts for Discrete Wavelet Transform to be used in dome flats, as well as auxiliary tasks.
 Written for Python 2.7, but easily adaptable for 3.
 When doing that, be aware of changes in **pandas** and other modules.

 **Main:**
-* crosstalk_FP.py: perform crosstalk
 * flatDWT.py: discrete Meyer wavelet in 2D, for binned FP

 **Auxiliaries:**